Do you want to set up WordPress error logs for your WordPress site?

-The wp-config.php file is a WordPress configuration file that contains important WordPress settings.
-These settings tell your website how to connect to your WordPress database, which database table prefix to use, and generates authentication keys to make your WordPress site more secure.
+The wp-config.php file is an important WordPress configuration file.
+It contains settings that tell your website how to connect to your WordPress database, the database table prefix to use, and authentication keys to make your WordPress site more secure.

-Apart from default WordPress settings, wp-config file can also be used to define several other parameters.
-It can also enable WordPress debugging mode and save WordPress error logs.
+Apart from default WordPress settings, the wp-config file can also be used to enable WordPress debugging mode and save WordPress error logs.

 This helps you find WordPress errors by identifying the plugins or scripts that are causing them.
 You can then go ahead and find a fix for those WordPress errors.

-That being said, let’s take a look at how to enable and setup WordPress error logs in wp-config file.
+That being said, let’s take a look at how to enable and set up WordPress error logs by editing the wp-config file.

-You will find wp-config.php file in the root directory of your website.
-Open the file in any text editor and look for the line that says ‘That’s all, stop editing!
+Next, you will need to open the file in any text editor and look for the line that says ‘That’s all, stop editing!
 Happy blogging.’